Acaruso/midi-seq/notes.md

-- think of sequencerEventQueue as being only for sequencing/scheduling "low level events"
+- `SequencerEventQueue` only handles "low level events"
-  - main purpose is for scheduling corresponding noteOff events for each noteOn event
+  - its main purpose is for scheduling corresponding noteOff events for each noteOn event

-- create other higher level constructs that are more useful for musical sequencing
+- create higher level constructs that are more useful
-  - these will call methods on sequencerEventQueue to do various low level stuff
+  - these can use `SequencerEventQueue` to do low level things

 - think about being able to quickly and easily "spin up" sequences
   - each sequence is an object
   - has properties:
     - step size -- quarter note, 8th note, etc.
-  - total length of sequence -- 1 bar, 1 quarter note, etc.
+    - sequence length -- 1 bar, 1 quarter note, etc.
-  - array of events where each elt of array corresponds to one step
+    - array of events -- each elt of array corresponds to one step of the sequence
+    - play head
+    - loop behavior
+      - loop or one shot
+      - how many times to loop
+      - loop points?
+      - loop direction?
+    - other stuff?

 - what if sequences can be nested?
   - example: